syncfusion-content/wpf-docs/wpf/Diagram/Node.md

 ### Using content

-[`Node`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html) is a ContentControl, so you can set text, image, or any UIElement as node content using the [`Content`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_Content) property.
-Refer to the following code example to define image as content of the node.
+[`Node`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html) is a `ContentControl`, so you can set text, image, or any UIElement as node content using the [`Content`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.NodeViewModel.html#Syncfusion_UI_Xaml_Diagram_NodeViewModel_Content) property.
+Refer to the following code example to define image as `Content` of the `Node`.

 {% tabs %}
 {% highlight xaml %}